Cannabis (aka Marijuana) Research on PTSD: More Obstacles

 To its credit, NIDA responded to the complaints, but it is not clear whether the situation has been remedied.

 Finally, despite support from the FDA, the final Phase 3 of the study cannot be completed because of the requirement that the cannabis used be connected to a stable supply that could be put on the market.
 Because whole plant cannabis is Schedule I, such a supply does not exist on a Federal level.
-Those interested in reading a more detailed summary of her presentation at the American Psychiatric Association last May can find it at this link.

 The cannabis quality problem